CristinaRO/interview-prep/README.md

 ###Notes

 If you take notes as the interview happens (and this is a good idea), include them.
 They will be useful for your reference, if nothing else.
-It’s can be really helpful to include time stamps, too.
+It can be really helpful to include time stamps, too.

 ## Resources for Being a Better Interviewer